 Waver: That won't do.
 I have been ordered to live.

 Gilgamesh:[nods, and turns to go] Your loyalty is splendid!
 See to it that it never fades!

 In the movie Rookie of the Year, a kid basically gets a major-league pitching arm by accident.
 He signs with the Chicago Cubs, and soon after that is forced to take a turn at bat (since the Cubs play in the league without a Designated Hitter).
 The batting coach is called in to talk strategy with him.

 [Walks up.
 Looks at kid, starts to advise him, stops.
 Thinks again.]
 "Don't die."

+"The president has instructed me to pass along an order to you: You are not to get shot down."
+"Uh, we'll do our best, sir."
 "I don't think you understand me correctly.
 You are not to get shot down under any circumstances.
 Whatever happens up there, you were not shot at.
 Mechanical failures are fine, crashing into mountains, fine.
 But you and your men are not to be shot at, fired at, launched upon....
 If you are fired upon, the President will be forced to attack the sites that fired on you.
 He doesn't want to have to do that.
-It's very important that he doesn't, or things could get very badly out of control.
+It's very important that he doesn't, or things could get very badly out of control."

 In American Dreamz, a fresh recruit in Iraq asks the more experienced soldier riding next to him in a jeep for any tips.
 The tip he receives is "Don't get shot".
 The troop commits this to memory, and a bullet promptly comes through the side of the jeep and wounds him.

 "As of now, your blood is the only cure for that virus.
 Try not to get yourself killed."

 Burn Notice: In the third season premiere, Fi tells Michael "I'm glad you're alive, try to keep it that way."
 Considering everything that happened in the second season finale, this almost seems understated.

 Star Trek: Deep Space Nine: A variation: "I am Chief Miles Edward O'Brien, I'm very much alive and I intend to stay that way!"
 That one was actually a subversion of the Jem'hadar's standard "I am dead" Rousing Speech.

 Star Trek: Voyager: Played straight in an episode when Tom steps into a "non-lethal" bout with a Klingon warrior.

 B'Elanna: Today would be a very bad day to die.